antigrav-technologies/TheLang/README.md

 1. DO NOT LAUGH AT MY CODE
 2. DO NOT SWEAR MY CODE\
-rules are punishable by death and segfault in your brain
+breaking rules is punishable by death and segfault in your brain

 License
 -------